 University is different to school/college in the sense that most of your teaching is done through lectures.
 The nice thing about BSMS is that because we have such small year groups, everyone has all their lectures together!
 Lecturers should upload their PowerPoint slides to StudentCentral, so you can use these to help you learn.
-The audio from lectures is also recorded using software called Camtasia, however this software can be temperamental, so don’t become over-reliant on it – these recordings are also uploaded to student central.
+The audio from lectures is also recorded using software called Camtasia, however this softwareis unavailable this year, so you may have to rely on recordings from a previous year.
 Different people use the lectures in different ways – some people find it useful to print out the slides and annotate in pen, others like bringing in a laptop and typing notes, and some like to make notes from scratch.
 Use the first few weeks as a chance to experiment with different styles of learning, if you don’t already know what suits you!

 One question that everybody wants the answer to is ‘how much work do I have to do?’
 The unfortunate answer is that it’s different for everybody, but it will be a considerable amount over the term.
 Don’t be put off by this – you’re at medical school, you’re here to study, but the subject matter tends to be more interesting than school work so it will be easier to motivate yourself to work!
 It is possible to cram all the information into your brain in the last two weeks of term and pass the exam.
 However, these would likely be two difficult and stressful weeks, and so putting in consistent work throughout the term is definitely advisable!
 What is more, it’s important to remember that you’re not just learning for exams any more – one day there will be patients out there who will rely on you knowing your stuff, so it might be a good idea to commit some of it to long-term memory!